-- 18.1 Car preparation must comply with standing MSA regulations as specified from time to time in the MSA White book (GCR) - 18.2 Fire extinguishers or systems as specified by MSA regulations from time to time must be fitted. - 18.3 Seat belts as specified by MSA from time to time must be fitted and must comply with date-stamp and age regulations - 18.4 Roll hoops, if originally fitted, must comply to FIA appendix K and J or MSA regulations as specified from time to time. - 18.5 An electrical cut-out switch, as specified by MSA must be fitted, either externally or on the dash.
+- 18.1 Car preparation must comply with standing MSA regulations as specified from time to time in the MSA White book (GCR). - 18.2 Fire extinguishers or systems as specified by MSA regulations must be fitted. - 18.3 Seat belts as specified by MSA must be fitted and must comply with date-stamp and age regulations. - 18.4 Roll hoops, if originally fitted, must comply to FIA appendix K and J or MSA regulations as specified from time to time. - 18.5 An electrical cut-out switch, as specified by MSA must be fitted, either externally or on the dash.
 The cut-out switch MUST be clearly indicated by means of the relevant sticker. - 18.6 Safety Attire (FIA approved), according to MSA White book, is to be worn by all drivers.
-Particular reference to helmet, fire retardant driver suits/ underwear, gloves and shoes
+Reference to helmet, fire retardant driver suits/ underwear, gloves and shoes, in particular.